Try adjusting your search terms

 Yes, the services provided under the GUIDE Dementia Program are fully covered by Medicare.
 This makes it accessible for individuals who qualify under the program's eligibility requirements.

-Yes, Stonehill At Home provides assistance with exercise and therapies as part of their home care services.
+Yes, Stonehill At Home provides assistance with exercise and therapies recommended by a licensed therapist as part of their home care services.
 This support is crucial for maintaining physical health and mobility for older adults.

 Wellness checks are part of the home care services provided by Stonehill At Home.
 These checks ensure that residents' health is monitored regularly and any potential issues are identified early.